Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we explored an open yet important problem of how to exploit the power of GNNs in the context of embedding of topologically unseen nodes.
-To tackle this challenge, we introduced \textsf{Edgeless-GNN}, a novel GNN framework that unsupervisedly and inductively discovers embeddings of edgeless nodes in attributed networks.
-Specifically, we developed an approach to 1) first constructing a new computation graph based on the similarity of node attributes unlike the original one used in GNNs and 2) then training our model by establishing our own loss function that exploits not only the first-order proximity of node pairs but also higher-order relations so as to more delicately learn embeddings from the underlying network structure.
-Using five real-world datasets, we demonstrated that, for almost all cases, our \textsf{Edgeless-GNN} framework consistently outperforms state-of-the-art inductive network embedding methods, including DEAL and G2G, as well as three baseline methods, when we perform three downstream ML tasks.
-We also found that our \textsf{Edgeless-GNN} still achieves superior performance compared to the benchmark methods even for more difficult yet practical situations where only a small portion of node attributes are observable.
-Moreover, we analytically and empirically showed the scalability of our \textsf{Edgeless-GNN} framework.
+In this paper, we explored an important and challenging problem of how to exploit the power of GNNs in the context of embedding of topologically unseen nodes.
+To tackle this challenge, we introduced \textsf{Edgeless-GNN}, a novel GNN framework that unsupervisedly and inductively discovers vector representations of {\em edgeless nodes}.
+Specifically, we developed an approach to 1) constructing a new computation graph based on the similarity of node attributes to replace the original one used in GNNs and 2) then training our model by establishing our own topology-aware loss function that exploits not only the first-order proximity of node pairs but also second-order relations.
+Using five real-world datasets, we demonstrated that, for almost all cases, our \textsf{Edgeless-GNN} framework consistently outperforms state-of-the-art inductive network embedding methods for edgeless nodes, where the maximum gain of 29.5\% is achieved.

-Potential avenues of future research include the design of more robust \textsf{Edgeless-GNN} framework when a portion of node attributes are noisy and/or missing in attributed networks.
-Another interesting direction is to design a new GNN architecture (rather than adopting existing GNNs) that better suits for the circumstance in which the network structure of some nodes is unknown.
+Potential avenues of future research include the design of a more robust and sophisticated \textsf{Edgeless-GNN} framework when a portion of node attributes are noisy and/or missing in attributed networks.